wilsonmar/OracleATS/Install_12.5.2.md

 ### <a name="ServicesInstalled"> Services Installed</a>
+1. Press the Windows Start key or click the Windows Start orb.
+2. Type **Services** and press Enter for the Component Services dialog.
+3. Click on **Services(Local)** for the list of services.
+3. Click on one of the services under the Name column heading and press O.

 Listed alphabetically, as shown in the Windows Services dialog:

 * **Oracle ATS Agent** - Launch requested load agents and monitor process health.